fsmosca/musketeer-chess/README.md

 ##### Image 14: White to move, black rook pins the white knight

 ![pinned knight](https://i.imgur.com/UPCSzn2.png)

+### 7. The default musketeer piece type
+Piece selection has default values and these are **cannon** and **leopard**.

+During piece selection process, black has the option right to choose a default musketeer piece types to be used in the game.
+For example white selected a spider, and if black does not like it, black should inform white that they will use the default musketeer piece types.
+The default cannon/leopard can be change by the tournament director before the match or tournament starts.

 ## H. Performance test or perft
 [Back to table of contents](#table-of-contents)